What to do if…

 What can wait

-• You do not need to decide whether it’s a stroke, a “mini-stroke,” or something else before calling.
+- You do not need to decide whether it’s a stroke, a TIA, a migraine, anxiety, or something else before calling.

-• You do not need to document every symptom—focus on time started/last known well and medications.
+- You do not need to document every symptom.
+Focus on symptom start time or last known well time, medicines, and allergies.

 Important reassurance

-Sudden trouble speaking is scary, especially if you feel “fine” otherwise.
-Calling 911 is the right step even if you’re uncertain—EMS can start care quickly and route you to the right hospital.
+Sudden trouble speaking is frightening, especially if everything else seems normal.
+Calling 911 is the right step when stroke is possible, even if you are not sure.

 Scope note

-This guide covers first steps only—getting urgent care and avoiding dangerous delays.
-Diagnosis and treatment decisions belong with clinicians once you’re evaluated.
+This guide covers first steps only: getting urgent help and avoiding dangerous delays.
+Diagnosis and treatment decisions belong with clinicians once you are evaluated.

 Important note